WittleWolfie/WW-Blueprint-Core/BlueprintCore/articles/intro.md

 #### Troubleshooting

-As a sanity check consider opening your assembly in the decompiler of your choice and see if any of your code is obviously missing.
+You can open your assembly in the decompiler of your choice to sanity check.
+Make sure you see all the expected namespaces and classes.

 **ILStrip Removes Used Code**